Simulating Diffusion Bridges with Score Matching: Numerical examples

 \subsection{Ornstein--Uhlenbeck process}

-Consider \eqref{eqn:SDE} with linear drift function $f(t,x_t)=-2 x_t$, identity diffusion coefficient $\sigma(t,x_t)=I_d$, and the constraints $x_0=x_T=(1,\ldots,1)$.
+Consider \eqref{eqn:SDE} with linear drift function $f(t,x_t)=-2 x_t$ and identity diffusion coefficient $\sigma(t,x_t)=I_d$.
 The transition density and score function are explicitly known and used as ground truth.
-Fig. \ref{fig:ou} illustrates the impact of the time horizon $T$ and dimension $d$ on algorithmic performance.
-We observe that our proposal bridge processes offer substantial improvements over existing methods in all settings considered.
+The first and second rows of Fig. \ref{fig:ou} illustrates the impact of the time horizon $T$ and dimension $d$ on algorithmic performance with the constraints $x_0=x_T=(1,\ldots,1)$.
+To study how performance degrades when we condition on rare states under the diffusion process $\eqref{eqn:SDE}$, in the third row of Fig. \ref{fig:ou}, we set the initial state as $x_0=1$ and vary where the terminal state $x_T$ is in the tails of the transition density $p(T,x_T\mid 0,x_0)$ in multiples of its standard deviation.

+We omit the guided proposal bridge in this example as it performs perfectly when its auxiliary process is the Ornstein--Uhlenbeck process.
+Our proposed methods offer substantial improvements over other methods without exploiting the correct parameterization.
 When comparing our forward and backward diffusion bridge approximations, we notice some accumulation of error, which is to be expected as the forward process is constructed using an additional score approximation.
 Given this observation, we will only consider the backward process in the following.